nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 {: .no_toc}

 **Q**: My customer's name includes special characters such as 'Jôse'; how can I add this customer into LoyaltyLift? <br />
 **A**: Currently, LoyaltyLift cannot store a customer’s name with special characters.
-However, one workaround is to add the customer by replacing the special character with a close equivalent, such as 'Jose', and use the `setnotec` command to type his actual name, such as `senotec 1 nt/Jôse`.
+However, one workaround is to add the customer by replacing the special character with a close equivalent, such as 'Jose', and use the `setnotec` command to type his actual name, such as `setnotec 1 nt/Jôse`.

 **Q**: How do I view a customer's order history in LoyaltyLift? <br />
 **A**: The order history of a customer is available when you view the customer's information in the information panel.
 To do so, you can first use `findc` command to locate the customer, then `viewc` command to display the customer in the information panel.
 The order history is found under the **History** section.